 Since they serve as "Theories of Everything" about a certain class of phenomena, models are often so complex that they still cannot be solved analytically.
 In that case, numerical simulations may serve as a very powerful tool.
 Here are two very useful websites with explanations and demonstrations: by M. Creutz, as well as the ALPS project by M. Troyer and collaborators.

 When describing physical systems with Lie algebras it is vital to reduce tensor products of irreducible representations into sums of such representations.
 The graphical tensor product reduction scheme of J. P. Antoine and D. Speiser provides an algorithm to calculate these sums, without engaging in long and tedious calculations.
-An implementation of this particular tensor product reduction scheme for the Lie algebra so(5) can be found in here.
-The su(3) implementation is there.
+This tensor product reduction scheme has been implemented for the rank 2 Lie algebras su(3) and so(5), as well as for the exceptional Lie algebra g(2).
+These methods were implemented in the bachelor theses of Felix von Ruette, Patrick Buehlmann, and Andrin Kessler.